Microsoft acquires Cycle Computing

 “We’ve already seen explosive growth on Azure in the areas of artificial intelligence, the Internet of Things and deep learning,” Jason Zander, Microsoft’s corporate VP of Azure, writes in today’s announcement.
 “As customers continue to look for faster, more efficient ways to run their workloads, Cycle Computing’s depth and expertise around massively scalable applications make them a great fit to join our Microsoft team.”

-Cycle Computing co-founder and CEO Jason Stowe writes that his company will continue to support its existing customers, though it’s unclear if this means that Microsoft will also continue to develop support for competing platforms as well.
+Cycle Computing co-founder and CEO Jason Stowe writes that his company will continue to support its existing customers, though it’s unclear if this means that Microsoft will also continue to develop support for competing platforms.
 We have reached out to Microsoft for clarification and will update this post once we hear more.

 Featured Image: Bloomberg/Getty Images

-Note: Update: Here’s Microsoft’s statement, which seems to imply that Microsoft will continue to support current clients but won’t put any new development work into support for the AWS and GCP platforms: “We will continue to support Cycle Computing clients using AWS and/or Google Cloud.
-Future Microsoft versions released will be Azure focused.
-We are committed to providing customers a seamless migration experience to Azure if and when they choose to migrate.”